BOOKINGS NOW OPEN

 There are no toilets at Mercedario.
-In each camp we set a toilet tent and do our ‘business’ in bin bags.
+In each camp we set up a toilet tent and do our ‘business’ in bin bags.
 All these bags are later brought down.
 Everything will be transported to Mendoza on the way down.
 We leave no trash on the mountains.

 What if I want to rent equipment?

 It is very easy to rent equipment in Mendoza.
 Check out the list of equipment (under the equipment tab) needed before buying anything.
-Rentals can be paid in dollars or pesos.
-These are the costs for the 2017 season.
-Prices are for the whole expedition:
+Rentals can be paid in dollars or pesos but NOT with credit cards.